da4all/da4all.github.io/_pages/persuadingwithdata.md

 - How can data visualizations and maps be responsibly used to assist our advocacy efforts?
 - How can we tell ethical, effective, and affective data-driven stories to achieve our various rhetorical aims?

-## Explore the Persuading with Data Resources
+## Explore the Resources for the "Persuading with Data" Domain Literacy

 <div style="background-color: #f2f2f2; padding: 10px;">
   <div id="filter-options" style="font-size: 0.8em;">